pietkuip/travel/_posts/2023-10-15-Month-in-Pernes.md

 ### Saturday, Sunday

 Saturday is market day in Pernes.
 It was very close buy, the perfect spot to buy some local food.
 Or _Pad Thaï_!
 I explored more walks.
-The standard walk was in the river bed of the Nesque next to the city walls, but I could also take Tahoe in other directions, towards the irrigation canal or into town.
+The standard walk was in the river bed of the Nesque next to the city walls, but I could also take Tahoe in other directions, into the fields on the other side of the irrigation canal.

 ![The cats](../images/Z-and-Z.jpg)|![](../images/Tahoe-canal.jpg)|